Invariant Gibbs measures for 1D NLS in a trap: Introduction

 Our results generalize known theorems and allow to simplify the proofs of some of them.
 Indeed, for the periodic NLS ($s=+\infty$ formally, restriction to a compact setting) the Cauchy theory was constructed in~\cite{Bourgain-94}, and the invariance of~\eqref{eq:intro gc} was deduced.
 The canonical measure~\eqref{eq:intro c} was then constructed and proved to be invariant in~\cite{OhQua-13} (see also~\cite{Brereton}).
 In~\cite{BurThoTzv-10} (see also~\cite{BouDebFuk-18}), the invariance of~\eqref{eq:intro gc} was obtained for $s=2$.
 In all other cases (in particular for the canonical measure~\eqref{eq:intro c} on $\R$ with any kind of trap), our results seem new.
 In particular, they answer a question raised after~\cite[Theorem 1.1]{BurThoTzv-10} concerning more general potentials than~\eqref{eq:model pot} for $s=2$, having the same behavior at infinity.

 One of our motivations for considering the more general case of $s\neq +\infty, 2$ is that all approaches of the topic at hand that we are aware of rely on the spectral problem for the linear operator $h= - \partial_x ^2 + V(x)$ being exactly soluble.
 A detailed explicit knowledge of the eigenfunctions is used to construct the measure and the flow.
-This is certainly the case for $s=+\infty$ (plane waves~\cite{Bourgain-94,OhQua-13}) and $s=2$ (link with Hermite polynomials~\cite{BurThoTzv-10,Deng}) but also in other cases considered in the literature, like radial NLS on the disk or sphere (link with Bessel functions~\cite{BouBul-14a,BouBul-14b,Tzvetkov-06,Tzvetkov-08}).
+This is certainly the case for $s=+\infty$ (plane waves~\cite{Bourgain-94,OhQua-13}) and $s=2$ (link with Hermite polynomials~\cite{BurThoTzv-10,Deng,RobSeoTolWan-22}) but also in other cases considered in the literature, like radial NLS on the disk or sphere (link with Bessel functions~\cite{BouBul-14a,BouBul-14b,Tzvetkov-06,Tzvetkov-08}).
 All (non-radial) known results in higher dimension~\cite{Bourgain-96,Bourgain-97,DenNahYue-19,DenNahYue-21,DenNahYue-22} seem to rely on plane waves.

 In this paper, we propose a softer approach to the Cauchy theory (in particular, the probabilistic one, for $s\leq 2$), which relies less on exact formulae and allows the aforementioned generalizations to $s < 2$.
-A price to pay is that we do not prove multilinear estimates, and consequently our results are mostly restricted to the cubic nonlinearity.
-We could allow a slightly more general non-linearity (namely, behaving like $|u|^k u$ for more general, $s$-dependent, $k>2$) but we refrain from stating this for simplicity and because the cubic nonlinearity is the most physically relevant one.
+A price to pay is that we do not prove multilinear estimates, and consequently our results are restricted to small nonlinearities.
+We can allow more general non-linearities than cubic (namely, behaving like $|u|^{\kappa-2} u$ for more general, $s$-dependent, $\kappa>2$) but we only state remarks in this direction for brevity, and because the cubic nonlinearity is the most physically relevant one.

 Another motivation to consider a general $s$ is that, in experiments with cold alkali gases, the trapping potential can be quite general.
 The link between the first-principles, many-body, description of these experiments and the above formalism was made in~\cite{LewNamRou-14d,LewNamRou-17,LewNamRou-20,FroKnoSchSoh-16,FroKnoSchSoh-20,FroKnoSchSoh-22,Sohinger-22} at the static level of equilibrium states and in~\cite{FroKnoSchSoh-17,RouSoh-22} for the dynamics.
 The Cauchy theory on the support of the (defocusing) measures we consider for $2<s<+\infty$ was used as a working assumption in~\cite{FroKnoSchSoh-17}, whose results it would be interesting to generalize to $s\leq 2$ in view of ours and~\cite{BurThoTzv-10}.